Skip to main content

 Endpoint response model structure

-1. When you click Model you are shown a data dictionary
+1. When you select Model you are shown a data dictionary.

-2. Data dictionary of the result, this is available for all http codes.
+2. Data dictionary of the result, which is available for all http codes.
+The data dictionary contains: Attribute value, value type, and description of the value of the attribute.

 3. Attribute value